Yanfeng-Yang-0316/CDCIT/README.md

 $H_0: X ⫫ Y|Z  \text{ \quad v.s. \quad }  H_1:X \not ⫫ Y|Z,$

 which is an important problem in statistics, machine learning and causal structure learning.
+The random variables $X, Y, Z$ can represent gene expression levels, a characterization of a particular disease, or clinical information.

 ## Environment Requirements